 The Bank's subsidiary, Stefnir Asset Management Company (Stefnir), is also part of the Asset management division.
 Stefnir hf. is Iceland's largest fund management company with assets of around ISK 403 billion under active management.
 Stefnir caters for both retail and professional clients with the aim of managing its clients' assets as best serves their interests.
 The company was founded in 1996 and its employees possess on average over 10 years' experience in the financial market.
 Stefnir has 20 specialists in four teams managing a diverse collection of mutual, investment and institutional investment funds.
 The company also manages assets of several limited partnerships that have been established around private equity investments in well-known Icelandic companies.
-Stefnir is wholly-owned by the Bank and had 23 FTEs at 31 December 2015.
+Stefnir is wholly-owned by the Bank and had 21 FTEs at 31 December 2016.

 By the end of 2015, the Bank had consolidated assets under management of ISK 997 billion.
-Asset Management had 34 FTEs at 31 December 2015.